 Vision Caption: Together, we are a family that cares for, values and encourages all.

-Our chosen values are clearly defined by the children, staff, governors and parents and are inherent in all we say and do (values that are key to our school, for instance: Friendship: we work and play together respectfully and peacefully.)
+Our chosen values are clearly defined by the children, staff, governors and parents and are inherent in all we say and do (values that are key to our school, for instance: Friendship: we work and play together respectfully and peacefully resolving differences restoratively with forgiveness and reconciliation at the forefront of our minds.)
 Through this we nurture children, provide a strong moral background in a secure, safe and loving environment whilst raising aspirations in our family community in order that every child goes on to reach their full potential in life.
 In our community we truly value every individual and what they have to offer.
 The following quotes emphasise our ethos of family and friendship and are inherent in our policies and culture.

 1 John 4:21 And he has given us this command: Anyone who loves God must also love their brother and sister.